queryverse/Vega.jl/README.md

 ![plot1](examples/png/vega (2).png)

-- A scatterplot, with colors and size settings:
+- A scatterplot, with colors and size settings for the plot:
 ```julia
 data_values(mpg) +
   mark_point() +